This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 };

-One converts to an lvalue reference, and the other to an rvalue reference.
-If only one of them matches, that one will be chosen.
-If both can match, the lvalue reference conversion has higher priority and will be chosen first, avoiding overload resolution issues.
+One converts to an lvalue reference, the other to an rvalue reference.
+If only one of them can match, that one will be chosen.
+If both can match, the lvalue reference conversion has higher precedence than the rvalue reference conversion and will be preferred, avoiding overload resolution issues.

 static_assert(std::is_constructible_v<int, Any>); // true